Mitigram/Minigram-Presentation/PITCHME.md

 @snap[midpoint span-50 text-07]

+@ul[list-spaced-bullets]
-Note that moment.min.js must loaded before index.js, so you can use the moment function in index.js.
+- Note that moment.min.js must loaded before index.js, so you can use the moment function in index.js.

-The good thing is that this easy enough to understand.
+- The good thing is that this easy enough to understand.

-The bad thing is that it is annoying to find and download new versions of libraries every time they would update.
+- The bad thing is that it is annoying to find and download new versions of libraries every time they would update.
+@ulend
 @snapend

 ---